tokenrove/fixie-trie/README.md

+> By their very nature, maps were always works in progress, and Gentle
+> – his resolve strengthened by thinking of them that way – decided
+> after many months of delay to turn his hand to making one.

+  — Imajica

 An implementation of "fixie tries", inspired by Tony Finch's [qp-tries] but for fixed-length keys, storing the key implicitly in the trie where possible.